Say1ddd/AKEND-auto-sign/README.md

 # Introduction
-Before started using this script, you will need to complete [setting up your own repository](https://github.com/Say1ddd/AKEND-auto-sign#setting-up-your-own-repository) and [setting up secrets](https://github.com/Say1ddd/AKEND-auto-sign#setting-up-secrets) which will be described in the steps below.
+Before started using this script, you will need to complete [setting up your own workflow](https://github.com/Say1ddd/AKEND-auto-sign#setting-up-your-own-workflow) and [setting up secrets](https://github.com/Say1ddd/AKEND-auto-sign#setting-up-secrets) which will be described in the steps below.

-## Setting Up Your Own Repository
+## Setting Up Your Own Workflow
 You must set up your own repository to have your own automatic workflow running, you can do so by doing one of the options below.

-### By Importing
+> [!WARNING]
-Import this repository by opening https://github.com/new/import then add this repositry's url as source repository.
+> Since this script is essentially a reverse engineer project, the api it used can change at any time.
+It is recommended to fork this repository to allow syncing with the latest changes by using the 'Sync Fork' button.

 ### By Forking
 You can also fork this repository by opening https://github.com/Say1ddd/AKEND-auto-sign/fork or by clicking the 'fork' button.